In flower jumpsuit, Cynthia Rodríguez looks flirtatious and happy

 You may be interested in Lucen Galilea Montijo and Cynthia Rodríguez floral dress

-Today Cynthia Deyanira Rodríguez Ruiz has become the sensation not only of the small screen but also a fashion master by letting herself be seen with outfits that are the ideal look in each of the seasons.
+Today Cynthia Deyanira Rodríguez Ruiz has become the sensation not only of the small screen but also a fashion master by showing herself with outfits that are the ideal look in each of the seasons.

 The remembered participant of La Academia, who also has an important career after belonging to the popular talent reality show in 2005, obtaining fourth place in the competition.